-These cashew cranberry energy balls make the perfect snack.
-Packed with fiber, healthy fats, and antioxidants, they’re a great afternoon pick me up for adults and kids alike!
+These cashew cranberry gluten free energy balls make the perfect snack.
+Packed with fiber, healthy fats, and antioxidants, they're a great afternoon pick me up for adults and kids alike!

 It's no secret that my two and a half year old loves the food processor.
 Any recipe involving the food processor, and he is ALL IN.
 He'll do anything to jump up in his helper stool and push the button down to make it go!

 These Cashew Cranberry Gluten Free Energy Balls were inspired by some of our other snack balls that we love to make together.
 The original Chocolate Vegan Energy Balls, (lovingly nicknamed "throw") as well as these Almond Butter Chocolate Chip Balls.